kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 ---

 We used to say _"automate the boring stuff"_.
-Now the boring stuff runs 24/7,
+Now the boring stuff runs forever,
 and we're the ones waiting.

 We have observability, alerting, orchestration, and chaos testing